irfanhakim-as/homelab-wiki/topics/home-assistant.md

 1. [Configure HA](#configuring-home-assistant) to use PostgreSQL instead of the default SQLite database:

-   - Based on the `DB_URL` environment variable set in the Docker compose file, add the following variable in your HA instance's secrets file (`secrets.yaml`):
+   - Based on the `DB_URL` environment variable set in the Compose file, add the following variable in your HA instance's secrets file (`secrets.yaml`):

       ```yaml
       db_conn_string: !env_var DB_URL